medical tick Medically reviewed by

 How to Choose a Face Oil as per Skin Type

 Choosing the right face oil depends entirely on your skin type and specific concerns.
-Not all oils work for everyone, so understanding your skin is key.
+Not all oils are suitable for everyone, so understanding your skin type is key.

 Dry Skin